Sarthory/app.sartori.capitani_sd_conecta/README.md

 <br/>

-#### The project will open in your browser with the following url http://localhost:3000;
+#### The project will open in your browser with the following url http://localhost:5173

 <br/>

-## To run the tests on the terminal run
+## To run the tests on the terminal, run

 ```
 npm run test
 ```

-## To open Cypress dashboard run
+## To open Cypress dashboard, run

 ```
 npm run test-dashboard